JohnLCaron/rlauxe/docs/Developer.md

 Polling: for each contest independently:
     * SimulateIrvTestData (IRV)
-        simulate cvrs for a RaireContest, doesnt call raire-java for the assertions
+        simulate cvrs for a RaireContest, doesn't call raire-java for the assertions
     * CvrSimulation.simulateCvrsWithDilutedMargin(contestRound.contestUA, config) (IRV not ok) to match contest totals, undervotes and phantoms
     * uses PollingFuzzSamplerTracker for the sampler with these cvrs and optional fuzzing takes existing cvrs and fuzzes before sampling